Metaforce007/formula/README.md

-# formula
+# formula -> by Metaforce007
-collection of generic algorithms
+collection of algorithms

+<br/>-generic algorithms
+<br/>-containers manipulation
+<br/>-strings manipulation
+<br/>-metatemplates

+<br/><br/>

+if you've found a bug or a better implementation of an algorithm,<br/>
+please contact me with the bug / improved implementation<br/>

+every help is appreciated